4 Signs Of A Hopelessly Broken Marriage

 Obstacles That Cannot Be Overcome And Will Lead To Divorce:

-- Physical Abuse: If one partner acknowledges that they are physically or mentally abusive and refuses to change or get help, the obstacle is insurmountable.
+- Physical Abuse: If one partner acknowledges that they are physically or mentally abusive and refuses to change or get help, then there is no hope for saving your marriage.
 The abused partner has no choice but to seek separation and/or divorce in order to protect themselves and the children (if there are any) from the abuser.
 Abuse never gets better if the abuser refuses to get help.
 It will only escalate to violence that could end in someone losing their life.
 Psychologists warn that the most dangerous time for an abused partner in their relationship is the time when they actually move out and live elsewhere.
 Moving out has to be planned meticulously.
 Make sure you have enough money to live on, and you know where you will go.
 Tell a trusted friend or someone in your family what you are doing, and where they can reach you.
 For your own safety, try not to just disappear.

-- Financial Control: If one of the partners refuses to allow their partner more financial control even after counseling, the challenge will likely never diminish.
+- Financial Control: If one of the partners refuses to allow their partner more financial control even after counseling, then the relationship or marriage should be discontinued.
 The financially controlling partner usually views himself/herself as the one who is correct, and they likely do not take their partner's needs and wants into consideration.
 To them, it does not matter if their partner also works and contributes to the family financially.
 They may insist on one bank account that they alone control.
 They control all the finances, possibly even put the other partner on an "allowance," solely determine what should or should not be purchased, and control and monitor all spending.
 If this is the "norm" in a relationship, it's not likely to go away without support.
 If you plan to leave, you'll need to have your own finances, so consider making some financial changes, such as taking paper checks instead of having the directly deposited into your joint account, before you leave.

 - Infidelity: If one or both of the partners in a marriage resorts to having an affair, the marriage can often be salvaged with counseling and forgiveness.
 However, multiple affairs even after counseling and empty promises regarding future behavior can cause trust to be genuinely broken.
 This is especially true if one partner has admitted to the transgression, and will not do anything to change his or her behavior.
 Perhaps the cheater in the relationship has decided that they would be happier with someone else, and the partner left behind must cut the ties and move on regardless of how unhappy a situation it is.
 It is unhealthier to stay in a marriage with infidelity, jealousy, and anger, than it is to simply leave and start anew.
 This stress brought on by staying could even lead to physical illness, so it is important to put yourself first when your spouse is unwilling to change.